 The study followed a three-stage random sampling technique to select the study area and representative sample households.
 In the first stage Gololcha and Shene kolu districts were selected purposively based on the potential sorghum production and accessibility to market among Arsi zone districts.
 In the second stage, three kebeles from Gololcha district and two kebeles from Shene Kolu district were selected.
 Accordingly, Mine Tulu, Mine Adaye and Sire Bego kebeles were selected from Gololcha District while Furda Bela and Komtu Gogeti kebeles were selected from Shenen Kolu district in collaboration with the Districts Agricultural Office.

 From the selected kebeles, sorghum producer households were identified in collaboration with districts bureau of agricultural and experts form the respective offices.
 In the third stages a total of 121 sorghum producers were selected randomly from the selected sample kebeles using simple random sampling technique (SRS).
-Finally, the ultimate sample size in each kebele was determined based on probability proportional to Size (PPS) of the identified sorghum producer households (see Table 1 below)Explain why each stage (district, kebele, household) was necessary for achieving study objectives.
+Finally, the ultimate sample size in each kebele was determined based on probability proportional to Size (PPS) of the identified sorghum producer households (see Table 1 below)

+Comments

+Explain why each stage (district, kebele, household) was necessary for achieving study objectives.

 Describe why Gololcha and Shene Kolu districts were selected based on sorghum production potential and market accessibility.